andygott/andygott.github.io/_posts/2013-12-31-being-better-in-2014.markdown

 date:   2013-12-31 00:01:08
 ---

-2013 has been a good year, the latter half of which has been almost entirely focussed on [Fieldwork](http://madebyfieldwork.com) (as is to be expected in the first year of a new business).
+2013 has been a good year, the latter half of which has been all about [Fieldwork](http://madebyfieldwork.com), as is to be expected in the first year of a new business.

 We started Fieldwork at the end of 2012, and at the time we were pretty cautious about the whole thing.
 [Loz](http://www.becausestudio.co.uk/) and I were both doing well as separate one-man operations, and didn’t feel the need to put everything into Fieldwork.
 A year ago, we were only spending two or three days a week at the studio (although working remotely a lot too).

 Over the course of this year, though, Fieldwork has grown into something.
 We’ve been lucky enough to work almost exclusively on projects that we really care about, collaborating with great people and organisations.
-We’ve taken Sadie and Ed into the fold, wonderful and talented people who are going to bring a whole new dimension to Fieldwork in 2014.
+We’ve taken Sadie and Ed into the fold – wonderful and talented people who are going to bring a whole new dimension to Fieldwork in 2014.
 Above all, we did what we set out to do: make interesting stuff, make it well, and have fun doing it.
 I’m proud of what we’ve done this year, and excited about what we’re going to do next year.

 I’ve let a lot of things fall away in the past year too, things that are important to me.
 I feel as though I’m lacking balance.
 I’m less fit than I’ve been for a while, and I don’t feel I’ve initiated enough projects, either for fun or for change (not that these are mutually exclusive).
 When I’m striking a good balance I’m better in lots of ways: I’m more productive, optimistic, creative, sociable, content, and generally calmer with more measured responses.
 These things have started to slide recently.